-Preble Street shall pay a differential of \$0.35 per hour to designated bilingual staff.
+Preble Street shall pay a differential of \$1.00 per hour to designated bilingual staff.
 To be eligible, an employee must be:

-- 1. Proficient in a specified language identified by Preble Street as one that is useful when serving clients and/or prevalent among clients currently accessing services; and - 2.
-Working in a program identified by Preble Street in which the employee will likely use their bilingual language skills on a regular and consistent basis when providing casework or other needed services to clients.
+- 1. Proficient in a specified language identified by Preble Street as one that is useful when serving clients and/or prevalent among clients currently accessing services, and/or prevalent among volunteers currently volunteering; and - 2.
+Working in a program identified by Preble Street in which the employee will likely use their bilingual language skills on a regular and consistent basis when providing casework or other needed services to clients or volunteers.

 For full and part-time employees, the differential will be added to the employee's base hourly wage and will apply to all hours actually worked in their eligible position.
-For Per Diem employees, eligibility for the differential shall be determined by the department/program to which they are primarily assigned and shall be added to the employee's base rate for all hours worked.
+For Per Diem employees, eligibility for the differential shall be determined by the department/program to which they use their language skills and shall be added to the employee's base rate for all hours worked.